shikharcodess/shiroxy/README.md

 </div>
 <!-- <hr> -->

-Welcome to the Shirxoy!
+Welcome to the Shiroxy!
 This Go-based reverse proxy is designed to provide seamless and secure web traffic management with the following key features:

 ## Key Features